- Graduate Information

 Master of Arts in American Studies

-The M.A. in American Studies gives students solid grounding in the origins, development, practices, and theoretical framework of the field, as well as aiding them in the pursuit of independent research.
-It is a stand-alone degree for work in arts and cultural institutions, libraries, museums, historical societies, public humanities, non-profit agencies, and other venues.
+Established in 1971, the M.A. program in American Studies at Saint Louis University gives students solid grounding in the origins, development, practices, and theoretical framework of the field, as well as aiding them in the pursuit of independent research.
+The M.A. is a stand-alone degree for work in arts and cultural institutions, libraries, museums, historical societies, public humanities, non-profit agencies, and other venues.
 Some students may also pursue the M.A. in American Studies as a prelude to further degrees, such as a professional M.A. or doctorate.

 30 credit hours, including ASTD 510: Perspectives in American Studies.
 For students who choose the thesis track (outlined below), 6 of these credit hours will consist of ASTD 599: Thesis Research, taken during the second year of coursework.
 No more than 6 credit hours may be taken outside of American Studies.